mandeep/fragula/README.md

     $  fragula examples/spot.obj examples/fragment.glsl -t examples/spot_texture.png

-You can scale, translate, and rotate your model using the following keys:
+The left mouse button can be used to rotate the model about the x and y axes.
+However, for finer control of the model the following key bindings are available:

 ```
 R: Reset the model back to its original state